uchrisu/xwlive_extract/README.md

 - Wait until the progress bar reaches 100%.
 You're done.

 Furthermore you can
 - give the channels names.
-Then the filenames will contain these names.
+Then the file names will contain these names.
 - select which channel you want to have exported.
 By default all channels will be exported.
 - limit the time range to export.
 - choose the export format.
+- links output channels.
+"Linked" channels will be included in the file from the channel above.
+You can link an arbitrary number of channels to one file.

 Requirements:
 - Pyside6